This page is sponsored by:

 Queen of Outer Space (1958)

 From the campy Allied Artists science fiction film Queen of Outer Space, which has earned its place as a cult classic.
-RIGHT: Astronaut Eric Fleming hooks up with Zsa Zsa Gabor, a scientist on the all-woman planet Venus.
-RIGHT: Fleming unmasks Laurie Mitchell as the hideously scarred queen of Venus
+LEFT: Astronaut Eric Fleming hooks up with Zsa Zsa Gabor, a scientist on the all-woman planet Venus.
+CENTER: Fleming unmasks Laurie Mitchell as the hideously scarred queen of Venus.
+RIGHT: With Paul Birch and Zsa Zsa Gabor

 Curse of the Undead (1959)